IPVanish Expert Hands-On Review in 2025

 Customer Support Ratings

-When I checked the reviews on Amazon, I discovered that in 2017 users were really unhappy because there was no customer service at all.
+While checking Amazon reviews, we discovered that in 2017 users were really unhappy because there was no customer service at all.
 At some point, IPVanish only had email support and took days to respond … The first positive review of their customer service was in 2018: “Better than expected.”
 Things have improved from there, but the company still garners its fair share of detractors.

 The IPVanish App